Skip to Main Content

 Note: If you are using a prior version of EndNote, access to the Output Styles is under Edit on the top menu bar.

-Using EndNote with Chicago to cite a Generative Artificial Intelligence (AI) reference
+Using EndNote with Chicago 18th to cite Generative Artificial Intelligence (AI)

-At present there is no reference type template in the AGLC4 EndNote style that will provide a 100% accurate reference for an AI citation.
+At present there is no reference type in EndNote that will provide a 100% accurate reference for an AI citation.
 You could try 'Computer Program' but the output may not be ideal.
 It is therefore advisable that you manually enter any of these reference types in your document alongside the EndNote insertions following the formatting layout in our Chicago guide.

 Note: be extremely careful as to not accidently delete any citations inserted by the EndNote.